Operational risk / non-financial risk

-This definition of operational risk above is very broad and covers a wide range of non-financial risks and potential risk events, causes and impacts.
-FMO adopted the ORX (Operational Risk data eXchange Association) risk taxonomy in to structure all non-financial risk types, such as people, data, model, technology, third party, information & cyber security, business continuity, statutory reporting, transaction execution, et cetera.
+FMO adopted the Operational Risk Data Exchange Association risk taxonomy to structure all non-financial risk types, such as people, data, model, technology, third party, information and cyber security, business continuity, statutory reporting, transaction execution, et cetera.

 Risk appetite and governance

 FMO is cautious with operational risks.
 We do not seek them as they have no direct material reward in terms of return/income generation, yet they are inherent to our business.
 Safe options, with low inherent risk are preferred, despite the consequence of limited rewards or higher costs.
 There is no appetite for high residual risk.